Old St. Mary's Cathedral: History

 It was across the street from Old St. Mary's, at the southeast corner of California and Dupont streets (the latter being the current Grant Avenue), that Emperor Norton collapsed in 1880, on his way to a lecture at the California Academy of Sciences.

 Old St. Mary's survived the 1906 San Francisco earthquake, only to be gutted a day later by the fires started by the earthquake.
 The fires were so hot that they melted the church bells and marble altar.
-All that were left were the exterior brick walls and the bell tower.
+Only the exterior brick walls and the bell tower remained.
 The renovation of the church was completed in 1909, supervised by architects Welsh & Carey.
 Dupont Street, with its association with the Barbary Coast and Chinatown, was renamed Grant Avenue, a respectful nod to former president and general Ulysses S. Grant.

 The church further expanded and built an auditorium, a library and a lecture room and then used that space to host events for the servicemen and women of World War II.

 Old St. Mary's remains an active parish of the archdiocese, serving the Chinatown and Nob Hill communities of San Francisco.
 Old St. Mary's Church is a California Historical Landmark.
 The Paulist Fathers have served Old Saint Mary's since 1901, and continue serving there today.
 The church was made a Designated San Francisco Landmark on April 11, 1968.

 From 2011 to 2012, the church went through further renovations, during which time all the crosses on the roof were removed as it was restored.
 While the four crosses along the sides were put back up, as of September 2012 the cross in the middle has not returned.